Dr Rachel Brown

 Journal Reviewer, Journal of Youth Studies

 My PhD research was on factors influencing alcohol use in new university students, including analysis of complex settings for manifestation of drinking behaviour.
 My thesis adopted a socio-ecological approach to alcohol use in first year university students through examination of the interaction of individual, interpersonal and organisational factors that influence drinking behaviour.
 This project involved development of a broad range of knowledge and skills on research and analysis techniques, research design and theoretical approaches to health behaviour and public health policy.
 I currently contribute to the programme of research into youth substance use and the delivery and evaluation of complex interventions in youth settings.
 My PhD thesis considered the role of alcohol in interpersonal processes for students and organisational responses to management of alcohol issues.
-I am leading research on media literacy interventions in schools to counter alcohol advertising impacts and on the effectiveness of alcohol and pregnancy guidance.
-I am also leading a process evaluation investigating the impact of e-cigarette regulation in secondary school populations, and contributing to two current evidence reviews on: wellbeing outcomes for looked after children; intimate partner violence.
+I am currently leading process evaluation work on an NIHR-funded evaluation of the EU Tobacco Products Directive, and a CRUK-funded study of primary school children’s awareness and attitudes towards e-cigarettes.
+I am also lead investigator on SaFE: an NIHR-funded study looking at sexual health intervention development in Further Education settings.